jianwen-android/notes-sst-/History/Notes/WWII (Part 2)/Early Axis successes.md

 - Luftwaffe was best of its kind in 1939
 - Blitzkreig (lightning war) used to devastating effect

-## Br. france & allies
+## Britain, france & allies

 - Due to the Great Depression, did not start rearming till late 1930s
+- Obsolete WWI equipment
-- Obsolete WWI equipment, e.g. Fra 131/634 planes & nearly all 400+ bombers were obsolete
+	- e.g. France 131/634 planes & nearly all 400+ bombers were obsolete

 ## Blitzkreig